 Yet, there is still the need for further research in this area.
 In 2015, the Psychotherapy and Counselling Federation of Australia (PACFA) commissioned a Literature Review into The effectiveness of spiritual/religious interventions in psychotherapy and counselling.
-This review concluded that:

-Overall, the literature provides ample evidence to support the integration of a client's S/R beliefs and practices as part of good counselling and psychotherapy practice" (Ross, Kennedy, & Macnab, 2015, p.
+This review concluded "Overall, the literature provides ample evidence to support the integration of a client's S/R beliefs and practices as part of good counselling and psychotherapy practice" (Ross, Kennedy, & Macnab, 2015, p.
 2).

-Yet the PACFA review also noted "a call for more rigorous research" (p.13) and particularly Australian based research.
-In answer to this call, I commenced a detailed research as part of a PhD project entitled "A Critical Investigation into the effect of using Spiritual and Religious Interventions in Professional Counselling" in 2017.
-Also, Koenig (2018, p.235) observed that "little systematic research has examined the prevalence of such (spiritual) activities between providers and clients or client's responsiveness in mental health settings".
+Yet it also noted "a call for more rigorous research" (page 13) - particularly Australian based research.

+In answer to this call, in 2017, the author commenced detailed research as part of a PhD project entitled "A Critical Investigation into the effect of using Spiritual and Religious Interventions in Professional Counselling".

+In 2018 Koenig observed "little systematic research has examined the prevalence of such (spiritual) activities between providers and clients or client's responsiveness in mental health settings" (Koenig, 2018, p.
+235)

+Initial findings of a Survey of Professional Counsellors and their use of Spiritual and Religious Interventions

-My research directly addresses the need for research into S/R Interventions observed by both PACFA and Koenig.
-The research was conducted with formal but non-financial support of the Australian Counselling Association (ACA), the Christian Counsellors Association of Australia (CCAA) and the Australian Institute of Family Counselling (AIFC).
-These findings make a humble contribution particularly when compared to the \$US3.4 million recently granted to Brigham Young University by the Templeton Foundation to embark upon an International endeavour to Enhance the Evidence Base for Spiritually Integrated Psychotherapies.
+This paper directly addresses the need observed by both PACFA and Koenig.
+The research was conducted with the formal but nonfinancial support of the Australian Counselling Association, the Christian Counsellors Association of Australia and the Australian Institute of Family Counselling.
+These findings make a humble contribution particularly when compared (for example) to the \$U\$3.4 million that was recently granted to Brigham Yong University by the Templeton Foundation to embark upon an International endeavour to Enhance the Evidence Base for Spiritually Integrated Psychotherapies.
+Methodology